Hare and Tortoise Finger Puppets (set of 2)

 Shy children can become acquainted with others through the roles they take on.

 Children are free to try on new personalities and take them off again, with a puppet on their hand, broadening their own in the process.

 Scary animal hand and finger puppets like lions and sharks or shy ones such as a tortoise can help children master uncomfortable feelings.

 Puppet play provides an opportunity to gain some control over their world by working out fears and frustrations.

 Hand and Finger Puppet play helps young children develop creative skills by forcing them to use their imaginations.
 They make up the roles, the rules, the situations and the solutions.

-It is through imaginative play that children come to understand the differences between fantasy and
+It is through imaginative play that children come to understand the differences between fantasy and reality.

 The real world becomes more real to children who have opportunities to pretend.